Mature Masculine

 Identifying Feelings

-The Addict drowns in feelings but can't name them.
-He acts out emotions rather than understanding them.
+The Addict drowns in feelings but cannot name them.
+He acts out emotions instead of understanding them.
 The Hermit cuts himself off from feelings, numb and unable to access his emotional life.
 The Mature Lover feels fully and names what he feels.

 Identifying feelings includes:

-Expanding vocabulary: The Lover develops a rich vocabulary for emotions.
-Not just "good" or "bad" but specific words: anxious, hopeful, frustrated, tender, overwhelmed, grateful, lonely, excited.
+Expanding vocabulary: The Lover builds a rich vocabulary for emotions.
+Not "good" or "bad" but specific words: anxious, hopeful, frustrated, tender, overwhelmed, grateful, lonely, excited.

 Body awareness: The Lover notices where feelings show up physically.
 Tension in shoulders, tightness in chest, warmth in belly.
 The body speaks emotion's language.

-Separating feelings from thoughts: "I feel that you don't care" is a thought, not a feeling.
-The Lover distinguishes between actual feelings—sad, angry, scared—and interpretations disguised as feelings.
+Separating feelings from thoughts: "I feel that you don't care" is a thought.
+"I'm scared" is a feeling.
+The Lover distinguishes between feelings and interpretations disguised as feelings.

 Connecting feelings to needs: The Lover identifies the need beneath each emotion.
 Anger signals boundary violation.
 Sadness signals loss.
 Fear signals threat.

 Non-judgment: The Lover accepts all feelings as valid information.
-Feelings aren't good or bad—they're data about what's happening inside.
+Feelings are not good or bad.
+They are data about what is happening inside.

 "Feelings are much like waves, we cannot stop them from coming but we can choose which one to surf."